Oklahoma Legislators Rated

 By: Constitution Staff

-This issue of the Oklahoma Constitution presents the 39th annual Oklahoma Conservative Index, rating our state legislators.
+The Oklahoma Constitution presents the 42nd annual Oklahoma Conservative Index rating our state legislators.
 Members of each house of the Oklahoma Legislature were rated on ten key votes.
-A favorable vote on these issues represents a belief in fiscal responsibility, individual liberty, free enterprise, and constitutional government.
+A favorable vote on these issues represents a belief in conservative principles.

-After taking suggestions from conservative leaders, the staff of the Oklahoma Constitution submitted bills to a vote of the membership of the Oklahoma Conservative Political Action Committee (OCPAC) to determine the ten key votes.
-The legislators were rated based on their votes on bills involving taxes and fees, tax credits, interference in free markets, protecting liberty, and the right to keep and bear arms.
+After taking suggestions from conservative leaders, the staff of the Oklahoma Constitution submitted suggested bills to a vote of the membership of the Oklahoma Conservative Political Action Committee (OCPAC) to determine the ten key votes.
+The legislators were rated based on their votes on bills which included such issues as preserving secure elections, protecting privacy, protecting the right to keep and bear arms, obstructing overbearing government regulations, against subsidies, and protecting life.

-The average score this year was 32% in the House and 33% in the Senate.
+The average score this year was 62% in the House and was also 62% in the Senate.
 The Top Conservative and Top Liberal legislators were selected by their scores on the Index.
-Making the Top Conservatives list were those lawmakers who scored 80% or more.
-On the Top Liberals list were those making 20% or less.
+Making the Top Conservatives list are the 50 lawmakers who scored 80% or more.
+On the Top Liberals list are the 22 lawmakers scoring 20% or less.

-A description of the bills used for this year’s ratings, a list of all the legislators with their vote on each of the ten bills, their total score for this year, and their Cumulative Average which includes scores from any previous years served, is available by clicking the box labeled “How Conservative is your legislator?” in the upper right corner of this website.
+A description of the bills used for this year’s ratings, a list of all the legislators with their vote on each of the ten bills, their score for this year, and their Cumulative Average which includes scores from any previous years served, will be found in the center section of our Summer edition.
+It is also available by clicking the box labeled “How Conservative is your legislator?” in the upper right corner of our home page at: www.oklahomaconstitution.com

 In The News